 At the beginning of each semester, there is a drop/add deadline.
 It is usually about a week after classes start.
+All semester deadlines can be found at FHU - Semester Deadlines.
 During this time you are allowed to drop courses or add courses to your schedule.
 If you drop a course by this deadline, you will not be financially responsible for tuition related to that course.
-Adding a course will increase your financial responsibility by \$300 per course.
+Adding a course will increase your financial responsibility.
+If you are receiving the TN DEG, you will have an out-of-pocket cost of \$538.65 per course if you decide to take more than what the grant has allotted you during any given semester.